thuongnht/paypal-rest-node-sample/README.md

 I reference from the community.
-I up here for saving and using in my project
+I up here for saving and using in my project.

 ## PayPal REST API Sample for Node.js